 What is Castorama?

 Castorama is a chain of stores that sells home improvement products, including gardening, building materials, and tools.
-It operates in the DIY segment and competes with such market giants as Ikea and Leroy Merlin.
+It operates in the DIY segment and competes with market giants such as IKEA and Leroy Merlin.
 The retailer is headquartered in France.
 At the same time, the company is owned by the British group Kingfisher plc.

 1969 – 2006